solid/solidcommunity.net/NSS2CSS.md

    - the IdP login process
    - password recovery after migation
 5. **And now on**
    - some missing things : Hopefully not many.
-And surely some regression : for example not pod delete
+And surely some regression : for example no pod delete function
    - improvements what CSS as added like implementing many notifications types.
    - Fill free to propose and help implement your ideas.